All Topics, Blessing, Prosperity, Sacrifice, Visionaries 8

 (Transition) This leads me to the crux of today’s message.
 My question is, where are the “treasures of darkness and riches stored in secret places.”
 Are you ready for the answer?

 The “treasures of darkness” are stored in—of all places—darkness!
-The “wealth of secret places” are hidden in—of all locations—“secret places.”
+The “wealth of secret places” are hidden in—of all locations—“secret places.
 But that’s okay; because this means God’s treasures are surrounding us!
-And furthermore, it that means God is not trying to hide treasures from us; He’s hiding them for us!
+Furthermore, it means God is not trying to hide his treasures from us; He’s hiding them for us!

 God says He has placed His treasure in “earthen vessels”—jars of clay (2 Corinthians 4:7).
 And I want the Holy Spirit to show me people that, to others, appear as lumps of coal, but deep within they will produce diamonds.